bunnhimaybe/1583_SoftwareDesignI/hw4/README.md

 ## Execution

-To run this program, navigate to the directory with <cd "PATH"/lapham_1583/hw2/src>.
+To run this program, navigate to the directory with "cd <PATH>/lapham_1583/hw2/src".
-Compile the program with the command <javac SumOfDigits.java>.
+Compile the program with the command "javac SumOfDigits.java".
-Run the program with the command <java SumOfDigits>.
+Run the program with the command "java SumOfDigits".

 ## Sample